aireuhl/i_e/nextsteps.md

     maps digitization.<br><br>We would love to use xml markup to embed more layers of our extensive metadata records into these webpages and we are very interested in integrating OpenStreetMap data to further enhance our visualizations.<br><br>We are open to collaborations and feedback.
+See <a href="" title="">ABOUT US</a>
-See About Us for contact information.
+    for contact information.
   media:
     image: "/uploads/2018/12/10/34.jpg"
     alt_text: 'An 18th Century map of the continential United States with red, yellow,